What Happens After Completion? Your Post-Conveyancing Guide for 2026

 Register the Declaration of Trust (if Tenants in Common)

 A Deed of Trust sets out what will happen to your funds on sale and must be registered with the Land Registry as a restriction on the title.
-This means the property cannot be sold without complying with its terms.
-If this is not registered, the chances of lengthy and costly disputes about the divisions of the proceeds of sale or should the relationship break down is considerably higher.
+This means the property cannot be sold unless it complies with its terms.
+If this is not registered, the chances of lengthy, costly disputes over the division of the proceeds of sale, or, should the relationship break down, are considerably higher.

 When a Deed of Trust is registered at the Land Registry using a JO form (Joint Ownership), the following is noted against the title: